Siddyboy/food-recipes/slow-cooker-pork-casserole.md

 Serves 4, prep 15 mins, cook 6-8 hrs.

 Cosy up on cold nights with our comforting slow cooker pork casserole.
-Chopped apples would make a great addition – add them in the final hour of cooking.
+Chopped apples would make a great addition; add them in the final hour of cooking.

 ## Ingredients